The Legislative Process

 Providing the public a critical voice in determining which ideas become laws

 As a lupus advocate, we’ll be asking you frequently to reach out to your members of Congress in support of people affected by lupus.
 This might include urging your Senators and Representatives to support funding for lupus research or oppose policies that are harmful to people living with the disease.

 The journey from idea to law is long and arduous.
 In fact, the overwhelming majority of bills and resolutions introduced never become law.
-Here are the numbers for the current 115th Congress, which covered the two years from January 2017 to January 2019:
+Here are the numbers for the 115th Congress, which covered the two years from January 2017 to January 2019:

 Total number of bills and resolutions (legislation) introduced.

 Legislation passed by Congress and signed into law by the president (7%).

 Legislation that never received a vote in either chamber (86%).

 It’s a challenge to get legislation enacted, and that makes lupus advocates even more critical.
 Members of Congress are elected to represent their constituents, so at nearly every step of the legislative process, they want to hear from their constituents about what is important to them.

 To be an effective advocate, it’s important to understand what your members of Congress are doing, how they’re doing it, and when your outreach can make the biggest impact.
 Here are the steps of the legislative process, and the input advocates can have during each.

 The term legislation refers to bills and resolutions.
 There are three types of resolutions – joint resolutions, concurrent resolutions, and simple resolutions.
 While all three are important and different, joint resolutions are the most common because they behave generally the same as bills.